 In this study, we developed a new use of ScS as a ULVZ probe to take advantage of the fast growing high quality network datasets (such as EarthScope’s broadband USArray data) which hold potential for greatly increasing CMB coverage for ULVZ investigation.
 Our focus is to develop and validate the new probe.
 We present our method and method validation in Section 2, procedures of data processing and geographical bin stacking are introduced in Section 3, and a first order 1D reflectivity forward modeling approach is described in Section 4.
 In the sections that follow, clear evidence for laterally variable ULVZ structure along the LLSVP margin beneath the northeast Pacific is established.
-Our study region is shown in Figure 1b.

 2 ScS Stripping Method and Validation

 We use ScS as a reference phase to search for additional signals reflected from ULVZ layering.
-As shown in Figure 2a, around the main arrival ScS, a ULVZ layer produces a pre-cursor (SdS) by reflection off the top of the ULVZ, and a post-cursor (ScscS), an ScS with an additional internal reflection within the ULVZ top (i.e, an internal reflection from the underside of the ULVZ top).
+As shown in Figure 2a, around the main arrival ScS, a ULVZ layer produces a pre-cursor (SdS) by reflection off the top of the ULVZ, and a post-cursor (ScscS), an ScS with an additional internal reflection within the ULVZ,from the underside of the ULVZ top.
 1D reflectivity synthetic seismograms (Fuchs and Müller, 1971; Müller, 1985), computed for an epicentral distance of 70° are shown for ULVZ models possessing VP and VS velocity reductions of -10% and 0%, respectively, for a suite of ULVZthicknesses (Figure 2b).
 Here we see that the SdS precursor and ScscS postcursor arrivals have similar waveshapes but opposite polarity.
-Their travel time advance and delay relative to ScS are indistinguishable for models with thin ULVZ layers (Figure 2c).
-This similarity of pre- and post-cursor arrival time relative to ScS is valid for flat ULVZ structures up to ~ 100 km thick.
+Their travel time advance and delay relative to ScS are indistinguishable for 1-D models with ULVZ layer thickness less than ~ 100 km (Figure 2c).
 For thicker ULVZs, the distance between the ULVZ entry and exit locations of ScscS is roughly 2 times of that of ScS, and the postcursor delay becomes larger than the precursor advance (relative to ScS).
 For a typical ULVZ thickness, e.g., 15 km, the distance between the ULVZ entrance and exit locations of the ScscS raypath is about 53 km.
-Thus for ULVZs with reasonable lateral extent, e.g., 100 km in Rost et al. (2006), this ScscS postcursor can be expected.
+Thus for ULVZs that are roughly uniform across a reasonable lateral extent, e.g., 100 km in Rost et al. (2006), this ScscS postcursor can be expected.
 The small error bars in Figure 2c show that the relative travel time variation for SdS (relative to ScS) over a 15° epicentral distance range is smaller than 1 sec for ULVZ thicknesses less than 50 km.
 For thicker ULVZ models, this variation increases.
 Hence we take the precaution of avoiding stacking records spanning distance ranges larger than 15°.